How To Install Linux, Apache, MariaDB, PHP (LAMP Stack) on CentOS 8 / RHEL 8

 - Remove root accounts that are accessible from outside the localhost.

 - Delete anonymous-user accounts.

-testdatabase (which by default can be accessed by all users, even anonymous users), and privileges that permit anyone to access databases with names that start with
+- Remove the test database (which by default can be accessed by all users, even anonymous users), and privileges that permit anyone to access databases with names that start with test_.

-By default, Apache web server supports the HTML language only, not PHP.
+By default, the Apache webserver supports the HTML language only, not PHP.
 To have PHP support, we will need to install the PHP rpm package along with support for the MariaDB database.

 yum install -y php php-mysqlnd